tin6150/psg/README.md

 ###this is my biggest gripe about .md !!
 I want to de-emphasize lines marked as # comment, not emphasize them!
 Thus, places where i want to use # as comment, has to delineate it as a code block
+// well, change to use // or ; as comment in md? :P

 **bold are two asterisks**
 __or two underlines, but remember no spaces after the symbols__